 In addition to reviewing the above factors, the Compensation Committee also believes that strong and effective communication with management helps the Company adhere to its compensation philosophy, principles, and policies.
 Therefore, the Compensation Committee consults with the principal executive officer and reviews his recommendations regarding the compensation of all NEOs (other than the principal executive officer) before making its final compensation decisions.
 Periodically, the principal executive officer meets with the other NEOs regarding their performance.

-The Compensation Committee made no adjustments to the base salaries of the NEOs during fiscal 2021, because their base salaries were appropriate based on the executives' roles during fiscal 2021.
+The Compensation Committee made adjustments to the base salaries of Messrs.
+Ingle, Creaturo, and Ning during fiscal 2022 to ensure that such salaries were appropriate based on the executives' roles.

 Annual Incentive Compensation